 The Council of Ministers (CoM)

 The Council of Ministers is the body which is made up of Ministers who symbolise authority and represent each of the E.U. member states.
 The Council of Ministers have the authority and make the ultimate legal decisions on the most important issues.
 The decisions are generally based on proposals made by the European Commission.
 This Council does represent the interests of the National Governments which belong to the E.U.
 Since each country gave assent to the Maastricht Treaty, they implement the accord reached.
-Explaining this, the European Parliament does also plays a part in the E.U. law-making process.
+Explaining this, the European Parliament does also play a part in the E.U. law-making process.

 As with each institution, the E.U. has a President and that presidency rotates every six months and in alphabetical order of countries belonging to the E.U.
 The country who holds the E.U. presidency chairs the Council of Ministers and for the 6 months in office.
 The CoM is supported by permanent staff who are all generally based at the Head Office of the E.U. located in Brussels.

 The European Commission (EC)

 The European Commission is another body and is primarily accountable for safeguarding the measures in the Treaties agreed.
 Their function is to ensure the treaties are complied with and carried out by each member.
 The members of the EC (commissioners) are chosen for a 5-year term and by each member state.
 The UK customarily appoints 1 commissioner from the sitting government and a 2nd from the largest opposition party.
 The E.C. also has a President and is elected by the Governments of each member states.
 The EC is also based in Brussels.